 Miles Davis was one of the first to recognize that jazz needed to expand beyond the cul-de-sac, and you can hear his efforts in the recordings In a Silent Way and Bitches Brew.
 Thoroughly confused by the direction he was taking, the critics labeled his work fusion.
 While Miles managed to turn some people into jazz buffs (and piss off a whole lot of purists), the value of the recordings proved to be the influence they had on a generation of rock and funk musicians, opening up new directions in those fields.

 Even before Miles forged his unique and controversial path there was another attempt to increase the population of jazz aficionados.
-This was a marketing-term-turned-genre called soul jazz.
+This was the marketing-term-turned-genre called soul jazz.
 It started when Riverside Records decided to market one of Cannonball Adderley’s records with that moniker.
 The most popular soul jazz recording (according to the Cashbox charts of the day) was “The In Crowd” by The Ramsey Lewis Trio, but you can hear soul jazz influence in many recordings, from Steely Dan’s efforts to the more recent releases from Lake Street Dive.

 The first album of the new genre to make a splash was the subject of this review: Swiss Movement.
 Performed live at the Montreux Jazz Festival in 1969 without benefit of rehearsal, Les McCann, Eddie Harris, Benny Bailey, Leroy Vinnegar and Donald Dean helped put Montreux on the map as a jazz mecca.
 The album was a crossover hit, topping the jazz charts and winding up #2 and #29 on the Billboard R&B and LP charts, respectively.
 Swiss Movement is a fabulous listening experience, primarily because there was a whole lot of improvisation going on, and regardless of what Donald Fagan and Walter Becker think, the essence of jazz is improvisation.